Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Nuclei and neutron stars as mean-field static NL

-We conjecture here that non-topological Static$\chi NL$ solitons could, with inclusion of explicit $SU(2)_{L-R}$ breaking, be re-quantized to incorporate no-core nuclear shell structure and magic numbers, as imagined in \cite{Lynn1993281}.
-Lynn first introduced the idea \cite{Lynn1993281} that $SU(2)_L\times SU(2)_R \chi PT$ could admit a liquid phase.
-Like ours, his Lagrangian included only terms of ${\mathcal O}(\Lambda_{\chi SB})$ and ${\mathcal O}(\Lambda_{\chi SB}^0)$ and ignored electro-magnetic breaking.
-Though he did not anticipate Static$\chi NL$s, he was careful to include only and all those terms that respect the $SU(2)_L\times SU(2)_R$ semi-classical symmetries - i.e. of quantum nucleons and classical pions - discussed in this paper.
-These included strong-interaction terms that survive the chiral limit, as well as explicit $SU(2)_{L-R}$-breaking terms that do not.
+We conjecture here that non-topological Static $\chi NL$ solitons could, with inclusion of explicit {axial symmetry} breaking, be re-quantized to incorporate no-core nuclear shell structure and magic numbers, as imagined in \cite{Lynn1993281}.
+Lynn first introduced the idea \cite{Lynn1993281} that \SUtwLR $\chi$PT could admit a liquid phase.
+Like ours, his Lagrangian included only terms of ${\mathcal O}(\Lambda_{\chi SB})$ and ${\mathcal O}(\Lambda_{\chi SB}^0)$.
+Though he did not anticipate Static$\chi NL$s, he was careful to include only and all those terms that respect the SU$(2)_L\times$SU$(2)_R$ semi-classical symmetries - i.e., of quantum nucleons and classical pions - discussed in this paper.
+These included strong interaction terms that survive the chiral limit, as well as explicit axial breaking terms that do not.

-The purpose of \cite{Lynn1993281} was to generate a "no-core" classical static spherical central potential for $\vert {\vec\pi} \vert$, in which all of the quantum nucleons moved, and thus plausibly shell structure for certain heavy even-even ground-state spin-zero spherical nuclei.
+The purpose of \cite{Lynn1993281} was to generate a "no-core" classical static spherical central potential for $\vert {\vec\pi} \vert$, in which all of the quantum nucleons moved, and thus plausibly shell structure for certain heavy even-even ground state spin-zero spherical nuclei.
 It now seems advantageous to focus on doubly-magic or spherically-magic nuclides.